- 1 cup butter, softened

 - In a large bowl, cream butter, cream cheese and sugar until light and fluffy.
 Beat in egg and extracts.
 In another bowl, whisk flour and baking powder; gradually beat into creamed mixture.
 Refrigerate, covered, overnight.

 - Preheat oven to 325°.
-Shape dough into thirty 1-in. balls, thirty 3/4-in. balls and thirty 1/2-in. balls.
+Shape dough into forty-eight 1-in. balls, forty-eight 3/4-in. balls and forty-eight 1/2-in. balls.
 On ungreased baking sheets, place one ball of each size, side by side, for each snowman.

 - Bake 18-20 minutes or until light brown.
-Remove from oven; immediately add chocolate chips for eyes and M&M's for buttons.
-Remove carefully from pans to wire racks; cool completely.
+Remove from oven; cool on pans 2 minutes.
+Press on chocolate chips for eyes and M&M's for buttons.
+Carefully remove from pans to wire racks to cool completely.

 - For frosting, in a small bowl, beat confectioners' sugar, extract and enough milk to reach a piping consistency.
-If two colors of frosting are desired, transfer half of the frosting to another bowl; tint with food coloring.
+If two colors of frosting are desired, transfer half of the frosting to another bowl and tint with a different food coloring.

 Reviews for Snowman Cookies